Select therapeutic use:

 Not for treatment of meningitis.
 Discontinue if colitis occurs and treat.
-Monitor neonates.
+Permanently discontinue if severe hypersensitivity reactions occur.
 Allergy.
 Asthma (75mg, 150mg caps).
 GI disease (esp. colitis).
+Atopy.
 Monitor blood, renal, and hepatic function in long-term use and in children.
-Renal or hepatic disease with metabolic aberrations.
-Pregnancy (Cat.B).
-Nursing mothers.
+IV: Gasping syndrome (neonates, infants).
+Elderly.
+Pregnancy.
+Nursing mothers: consider alternative drug.

 May potentiate neuromuscular blocking agents; caution.
 May be potentiated by strong CYP3A4 inhibitors; monitor.
 May be antagonized by strong CYP3A4 inducers (eg, rifampicin); monitor.
 May antagonize erythromycin; avoid.
 Antiperistaltic agents may worsen colitis.

 Pseudomembranous colitis, C. difficile-associated diarrhea, nausea, vomiting, abdominal pain, dysguesia, rash, pruritus, angioedema, anaphylaxis, jaundice, renal dysfunction, blood dyscrasias, polyarthritis, severe skin reactions (eg, toxic epidermal necrolysis, erythema multiforme, drug reaction with eosinophilia and systemic symptoms, Stevens-Johnson syndrome).

 Caps—100; Granules (100mL)—1; Inj (2mL, 4mL, 6mL vials)—25